hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/environment_setup.rst

 to perform application development tasks, such as implementing business logic with transaction families and writing clients which use Sawtooth's REST API.

+There are two options presented here for installing and running Sawtooth:

+  - :ref:`env-docker-compose`
+  - :ref:`env-ubuntu`

+.. _env-docker-compose:

 Installing Sawtooth Using Docker Compose
 ========================================